Vera Cole, PhD, President

 Charles Coe, PhD

 Dr. Charles Coe is a Villanova University Research Associate Professor in Chemical Engineering with over 30 years of experience in the development of catalysts and adsorbents.
-At Villanova he shares his knowledge with the next generation of engineers and scientists, where he is actively developing and teaching alternative energy courses at both the undergraduate and graduate levels.
+At Villanova he shares his knowledge with the next generation of engineers and scientists, where he is actively involved in developing and teaching alternative energy courses at both the undergraduate and graduate levels.
 His research with Drs.
 Satrio and Smith, focuses on the thermal chemical conversion of biomass using catalytic pathways to enhance carbon yield and product selectivity.
-During his industrial career at Air Products and Chemicals, Inc., he developed an extensive expertise in molecular sieve science and catalysis and teamed with others to enable the development of improved adsorbents and catalysts.
+He also is involved in Corporate sponsored research on the separation and purification of gases over molecular sieves.
+During his industrial career at Air Products he developed an extensive expertise in molecular sieve science and catalysis and teamed with project leaders across business units to enable the development of improved adsorbents and catalysts based on creating structure-property relationships targeted at specific applications.

 Dzidzor Essien, PhD